Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

                   MediaWiki Accessibility sub-project.
 Links to coding standards can be found under the "Standards" section of the "home" page of the Wiki.
-    * Rationale: All MediaWiki contributors are expected to adhere to conventions established by the project in order to maintain the quality and maintainability of the code base.
+    * Rationale: All MediaWiki contributors are expected to adhere to conventions established by the project in order to maintain and improve the quality and maintainability of the code base.
     * Measurement: No patches submitted by the team during the current sprint get rejected because of violations to the coding standards.
 * Pass test suite & Jenkins acceptance tests.